 Heat transfer coils for Domestic Hot Water (DHW) in the tank are run so that the water enters at the bottom of the coil.
 This means that when the water gets near the top of the coil that it has already picked up a fair bit of heat from lower down in the tank, which means that it cools the water at the top of the tank less.

-Because the solar coil is at the bottom of accumulator tanks it can lead to mixing because it heats the cooler water at the bottom of the tank, which then rises and creates a current.
-These currents can get pretty fast and so some solar accumulator tanks have a baffle inside them to help reduce them.
-The baffle separates the tank into a top and bottom half with the solar coil in the bottom half where the current is allowed.
+Adding heat to the bottom of a thermal store can lead to mixing because it heats the cooler water at the bottom of the tank, which then rises and creates a current.
+These currents can get pretty fast and so our thermal stores have a baffle inside to help reduce these currents.
+The baffle separates the tank into a top and bottom sections.
 In the middle of the baffle is a hole which allows the hottest water from the lower half of the tank up into the top, but minimises the currents in the top half to reduce mixing.